-- G.2 Development is permitted subject to the following:- - (a) where there is risk of ground water contamination, the hard surface is not made of porous material or - (b) provision is made to direct run-off from the hard surface to a permeable or porous area or surface within the curtilage of the institution.

-PART 5-Agricultural Buildings and Operations

-Development on units 2.0 hectares or more.

-- A. The carrying out on agricultural land comprised in an agricultural unit 2.0 hectares or more in area of- - (a) works for the erection, extension or alteration of a building, or - (b) any excavation or engineering operations, which are reasonably necessary for the purposes of agriculture within that unit.

-A.1 Development is not permitted if-

-- (a) the development would be carried out on a separate parcel of land forming part of the unit which is less than 0.4 hectare in area; - (b) it would consist of, or include, the erection, extension or alteration of a dwelling; - (c) it would involve the provision of a building, structure or works not designed for agricultural purposes: - (d) the ground area which would be covered by- - (i) any works or structure (other than a fence) for accommodating livestock or any plant or machinery
+Conditions G. 2 Developr following:- nent is permitted subject to the - (a) where there is risk of ground water contamination, the hard surface is not made of porous material or (b) provision is made to direct run-off from the hard surface to a permeable or porous area or surface within the curtilage of the institution.
+PAR т 5-Ад ricultural B uildings and Operations Class A Developm ent on units 2.0 hectares or more.
+Permitted development A. ng out on agricultural land comprised in tural unit 2.0 hectares or more in area (a) works for the erection, extension or alteration of a building, or (b) any excavation or engineering operations, which are reasonably necessary for the purposes of agriculture within that unit.
+Development not permitted A.1 Developm ent is not permitted ifnot permitted (a) the development would be carried out on a separate parcel of land forming part of the unit which is less than 0.4 hectare in area; (b) it would consist of, or include, the erection, extension or alteration of a dwelling; (c) it would involve the provision of a building, structure or works not designed for agricultural purposes: (d) the ground area which would be covered by- (i) any works or structure (other than a fence) for accommodating livestock or any plant or machinery arising from engineering operations; or

-- arising from engineering operations; or - (ii) any building erected or extended or altered by virtue of this Class, would exceed 465 square metres, calculated as described in paragraph D. 2; - (e) the height of any part of any building, structure or works within 3 kilometres of the perimeter of an aerodrome would exceed 3 meters; - (f) the height of any part of any building, structure or works not within 3 kilometres of the perimeter of an aerodrome would exceed 12 meters; - (g) any part of the development would be within 25 metres of a metalled part of a trunk or classified road; - (h) it would consist of, or include, the erection or construction of, or the carrying out of any works to, a building, structure or an excavation used or to be used for the accommodation of livestock or for the storage of slurry or sewage sludge where the building, structure or excavation is, or would be, within 400 metres of the curtilage of a protected building; or - (i) it would involve excavations or engineering operations over lands which are connected with fish farming.

-Conditions A. 2 (1.)
-Development is permitted by Class A subject to the following conditions-

-(a) where development is carried out within 400 metres of the curtilage of a protected building, any building, structure, excavation or works resulting from the development shall not be used for the accommodation of livestock except in the circumstances described in paragraph D.3 or for the storage of slurry or sewage sludge;
+- (ii) any building erected or extended or altered by virtue of this Class, would exceed 465 square metres, calculated as described in paragraph D. 2; - (e) the height of any part of any building, structure or works within 3 kilometres of the perimeter of an aerodrome would exceed 3 meters; - (f) the height of any part of any building, structure or works not within 3 kilometres of the perimeter of an aerodrome would exceed 12 meters; - (g) any part of the development would be within 25 metres of a metalled part of a trunk or classified road; - (h) it would consist of, or include, the erection or construction of, or the carrying out of any works to, a building, structure or an excavation used or to be used for the accommodation of livestock or for the storage of slurry or sewage sludge where the building, structure or excavation is, or would be, within 400 metres of the curtilage of a protected building; or - (i) it would involve excavations or engineering operations over lands which are connected with fish farming. - ns A. 2 (1.)
+Development is permitted by Class A subject to the following conditions- - (a) where development is carried out within 400 metres of the curtilage of a protected building, any building, structure, excavation or works resulting from the development shall not be used for the accommodation of livestock except in the circumstances described in paragraph D.3 or for the storage of slurry or sewage sludge;